 - d.
-How the planned unit development is accessed and how internal circulation will be addressed - e.
-The location and size of critical areas and their buffers on or within 300 feet of the project site - f.
-The location and size of open space, parks, and landscaped areas and how they serve the development - g.
-Identify the location of stormwater facilities - h.
-SEPA environmental review - i.
-Covenants for ongoing maintenance of common areas and stormwater facilities - j.
-If phased, a map of proposed phasing, a description of the proposed phasing timeline, and the general type and location of the development in each phase - k.
-How the application relates to adjacent properties under similar ownership - 1.
-How the application allows for future development or redevelopment of neighboring properties
+A description of how the PUD meets the requirements of TMC 18.36.010. - e.
+A description of how the PUD relates to the surrounding area. - f.
+If there is more than one underlying zone district then the application must include: - 1) A map showing the existing zone district locations, sizes, and densities within the PUD. - 2) A map showing the proposed locations of the zone districts within the PUD the PUD cannot modify the sizes or densities of Comprehensive Plan land use designations or zone districts without an amendment approved through TMC 18.60 Text Amendments and Rezones. - g.
+How the PUD is accessed and how internal circulation will be addressed. - h.
+The location and size of critical areas and their buffers on or within 300 feet of the project site. - i.
+The location and size of open space, parks, and landscaped areas and how they serve the development. - i.
+Identify the location of stormwater facilities. - k.
+SEPA environmental review. - 1.
+Covenants for ongoing maintenance of common areas and stormwater facilities. - m.
+If phased, a map of proposed phasing, a description of the proposed phasing timeline, and the general type and location of the development in each phase. - n.
+How the application relates to adjacent properties under similar ownership.

+o.
+How the application allows for future development or redevelopment of neighboring properties.

-Other proposed code modifications would create a new section explaining how an application cannot modify requirements in TMC Title 16 Environment and creation of a new section explaining that the creation of new lots shall follow the requirements in TMC Title 17 Land Division.
+Other proposed code modifications would create a new section explaining how an application cannot modify requirements in TMC Title 16 Environment and a new section explaining that the creation of new lots shall follow the requirements in TMC Title 17 Land Division.

-Manager Medrud reviewed a list of code modifications that would be allowed:
+Manager Medrud reviewed a list of code modifications that would be allowed and not allowed for PUDs:

 Code Modifications Allowed Description

-Environment The provisions in TMC Title 16 may
+Environment The provisions in TMC Title 16 may not

-not be modified, except modification
+Environment be modified, except modification

 consistent with TMC 18.36.01(B)(3)

-Zone Districts The type and size of the underlying
+Zone Districts The type and size of the underlying zone

-zone districts designated by the zoning
+20110 2 10111010 districts designated by the zoning map

-map shall not be modified.
+shall not be modified.

-Some individual development
+Some individual development standards

-standards of the underlying zone
+of the underlying zone districts may be

-districts may be modified.
+modified.

-Planned unit developments A planned unit developments with
+Planned unit developments with A planned unit developments with

-with multiple underlying zone multiple underlying zone districts A
+multiple underlying zone districts multiple underlying zone districts A

-districts planned unit development may move
+planned unit development may move the

-the location of underlying zone
+location of underlying zone districts as part

-districts as part of the planned unit
+of the planned unit development process,

-development process, but the type and
+but the type and size of each of the

+underlying zone districts shall remain the

+same and follow the requirements of TMC

+18.36.040(C).

+Some individual development standards of

-size of each of the underlying zone
+the underlying zone districts may be

+modified.

+Setbacks Setbacks established by the underlying

-districts shall remain the same and
+zone districts shall prevail on the perimeter

-follow the requirements of TMC 18.36.040(C).
-Some individual development standards of the underlying zone districts may be modified.
-Setbacks Setbacks established by the underlying zone districts shall prevail on the perimeter boundary lines of a planned unit development.
-May modify internal setbacks within the planned unit development.
-Lot sizes Lot sizes as specified by the underlying zone districts may be modified by up to twenty-five percent, either larger or smaller, provided the densities of the underlying zone district are met.
-Land coverage Maximum land coverage as established by the underlying zone districts may be exceeded by no more than twenty-five percent.
+boundary lines of a planned unit

+development.

+May modify internal setbacks within the

+planned unit development.

+Lot sizes Lot sizes as specified by the underlying

+zone districts may be modified by up to

+twenty-five percent, either larger or

+smaller, provided the densities of the

+Landaayanaa underlying zone district are met.

+Land coverage Maximum land coverage as established by the underlying zone districts may be

+exceeded by no more than twenty-five

+percent.

+percent.

 Structure height Structure height requirements as established by the underlying zone districts may be modified up to twenty-five percent.
 Yards Yards as specified by the underlying zone districts may be reduced by up to twenty-five percent, provided the land coverage requirements of the underlying zone district are met.
 Parks and open space area In addition to the park and open space dedication requirements of TMC 17.12.210 or TMC 18.42.130, as applicable, provide additional park and open space areas consistent with TMC 18.36.010.